syncfusion-content/wpf-docs/wpf/SfChart/Axis.md

 The DateTime interval corresponds to the type specified in the IntervalType property.

-For instance, if the Interval is set as 2 and IntervalType is set as Days, the labels are plotted for every two days.
+For instance, when the Interval is set as 2 and IntervalType is set as Days, the labels are plotted for every two days.
 The following are the values for IntervalType property:

 * Auto
 * Days